 The strength of the content in this show is mostly likely a direct result of the village’s strong cultural background.
 Pembroke is known as the ‘Culture Capital of Tobago’ and after you experience what they have to offer, you’ll quickly understand why.

-Designed to demonstrate the importance of ancestral veneration, the stage production walks the audience through the process of honoring our ancestors.
+Designed to demonstrate the importance of ancestral veneration, the stage production walks the audience through the process of honouring our ancestors.
 Practices such as cleaning of the Ancestral Yard, the preparation of the ancestral food, and paying homage to the ancestors through the dances of the various tribes, such as the Madinga and Ibo and all displayed with passion, power and precision.

-Take in the show while enjoying a pork sandwich made from dirt oven bread and I promise you’ll leave 100% satisfied.
+Take in the show while enjoying a pork sandwich made from the dirt oven bread and I promise you’ll leave 100% satisfied.